code-dice/dice/README.rst

     dice

-This will open a ncurses TUI shows the statistics of results by generating the option randomly.
+This will open a curses TUI shows the statistics of results by generating the option randomly.

 .. image:: docs/source/dice-screenshot.png